Symptoms of latex allergy include watery or itchy eyes, wheezing, hives, flushing or a skin rash, itching, or swelling.

 Pain or itching during sex when using latex condoms or a diaphragm

 In some cases, a severe or life-threatening reaction can happen.
 This is called anaphylaxis or anaphylatic reaction.
 Symptoms may include:

 Swelling of the throat, lips, or tongue

 How is a latex allergy diagnosed?

 Your healthcare provider will ask about your health history and do a physical exam.
-You may also have:
+You may also have blood tests.

 How is a latex allergy treated?

 Your healthcare provider may give you certain medicines to ease your symptoms.
+They may prescribe an epinephrine autoinjector to treat anaphylaxis.
 The only way to treat or prevent this type of allergy is to stay away from items with latex.
 Products that may have latex are:

 Pacifiers, bottle nipples